-Consulting Agreement - the Company entered into a consulting agreement effective June 1, 2021, with a company owned by Mr. Dab, the Company's former CEO, for a period of one year to provide assistance in developing the Company's business including communications with existing shareholders and the general public.
-This company shall be paid \$60,000 upon receipt of funding from an outside source or within 90 days of signing the agreement.
-The \$60,000 has been paid subsequent to March 31, 2023.
+Consulting Agreement - The Company entered into a consulting agreement effective June 1, 2021, with a company owned by Mr. Dab, the Company's former CEO, for a period of one year to assist in developing the Company's business including communications with existing shareholders and the general public.
+The agreement provided that the Company would pay \$3,500 a month and an additional \$60,000 upon the earlier of receipt of funding from an outside source or within 90 days.
+The \$60,000 payment was made during the six months ended June 30, 2023 but the monthly amounts have not been paid.
 On June 1, 2022, the agreement was extended for another year.
-The Company continues to owe the amounts provided for in the original agreement and the new agreement increases the monthly fee from \$3,500 to \$4,500.
+The new agreement increases the monthly fee to \$4,500.
+The agreement was extended further on June 1, 2023 for another year.
+The monthly amounts remain unpaid by the Company to date.
+The amounts payable to Mr. Dab under this agreement include the fees payable to him as a director of the Company.